 Copyright Sessions are bookable.
 Please email firstname.lastname@example.org if you would like a session for your faculty to discuss the copyright and teaching.
-Regular visits to individual faculties are also set up via individual Dean’s offices.
+Regular visits to individual faculties are also set up via individual Dean’s offices and/or Department Chairs.

-Copyright Compliance at Ryerson.
+Copyright Compliance at TMU.
 What Does it mean to You?

-If you are a graduate student or instructor and would like to meet about theses your supervising or your thesis preparation please email: email@example.com
+If you are a graduate student or instructor and would like to meet about theses you are supervising or your thesis preparation please email: email@example.com

 Email: Ann Ludbrook firstname.lastname@example.org

 Image credit: Selena N. B. H. aka moonlightbulb.
 Released under a Creative Commons Attribution 2.0 Generic Licence (CC BY 2.0).
 URL: http://tinyurl.com/llw29b8